Coffey scores 32, leads Minnesota over Northwestern 62-50

 Coffey scored 15 in the first half as Minnesota grabbed a 32-20 halftime lead.
 But he was about the only one clicking for either team in the early going.

-Coffey scored seven points during a 10-0 run, nailing a 3 from up top before Gabe Kalscheur buried one from the corner to make it 28-14 with 4:13 left in the half.
+Coffey had seven points during a 10-0 run, nailing a 3 from up top before Gabe Kalscheur buried one from the corner to make it 28-14 with 4:13 left in the half.

+"Amir Coffey was phenomenal, from start to finish," Pitino said.
+"Offensively, defensively.
+Really good.
+I thought our bigs on the interior passed the ball well.
+Overall it was a good win.
+A good win on the road that we needed."

 BIG PICTURE

-Minnesota: Coffey will need some help with tough games left against No. 14 Purdue and No. 17 Maryland.
+Minnesota: Coffey will need some help if Minnesota is going to beat Purdue and Maryland.

 Northwestern: The Wildcats continue to sputter since beating Indiana at home on Jan.
 22. They shot 34 percent overall and were 7 of 24 on 3-pointers.